arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

     Assert.Equal("fizzbuzz", fizzbuzz multipleOf15)
 ```

-which can be directly translated to
+This can be directly translated to

 ```fsharp
 [<Property>]